 Follow these four steps for choosing your next toothbrush.

-If you brush correctly with fluoride toothpaste, both types of toothbrushes can be effective.
-An electric or battery powered toothbrush may be preferred if you have difficulty handling a manual toothbrush.
+If you brush correctly with fluoride toothpaste, both toothbrushes can be effective.
+An electric or battery-powered toothbrush may be preferred if you have difficulty handling a manual toothbrush.
 You may also want to take advantage of special features on a powered toothbrush, such as a timer to ensure you’re brushing for at least two minutes or a pressure indicator that lets you know if you’re brushing too hard.

 However, if cost is a factor, manual toothbrushes are usually less expensive than their powered counterparts.
 Keep in mind that you will need to replace your toothbrush or toothbrush head about every three months.